rpratesh/Open3D_Intel_Mac/README.md

 * solution.py and Solution.cpp are provided in examples folder for showing usage
 * Cpp and Python Unit tests are integrated at respective unittest folders

+The algorithm (Breadth-First-Search) followed to find connected components has been explained in respective code sections (as comments).
+Please read them

 ##### How to build (Mac-OS)
 * Clone (recursively) this git repo to your local system (say, $OPEN3D_REPO)
 ```bash